-How music can be a powerful tool for parents
+Kids won’t listen?
+Science says music might help.

 For years, educators have recognized that whether you’re teaching children a new language or to stand in line, information is better learned — and retained — through melody.
 At Koenig’s school, teachers have songs for sitting down, standing up and going to the park.
 They even use raps, complete with choreography, to help children learn multiplication tables.
 “The proof that it works is in your own memory,” Koenig says.
 Consider this: How did you learn your ABCs, and do you still remember them?

 In 1993, a study published in Nature even suggested that playing Mozart made children smarter.
 The movement was so powerful, scientists called it the Mozart effect.
-But according to Psyche Loui, director of the MIND s(Music, Imaging, and Neural Dynamics) Lab at Northeastern University, , there’s nothing special about Mozart.
-Instead, it seems that early exposure to music, particularly in the form of musical activity and training, may have benefits that extend beyond chidren’s intelligence.
+But according to Psyche Loui, director of the Music, Imaging and Neural Dynamics Lab at Northeastern University, there’s nothing special about Mozart.
+Instead, it seems that early exposure to music, particularly in the form of musical activity and training, may have benefits that extend beyond children’s intelligence.

 While researchers continue to dispute whether music can boost IQ, there’s no doubt that the developing brain evolves in part based on rhythmic interactions.
 “Plenty of studies show that formal music training enhances cognitive skills,” Rabinowitch says.
 “But our work shows it also enhances children’s capacity for emotional empathy.
 And we know from other research that joint music making, and specifically interpersonal synchrony, increases cooperation and helpful behavior among children.”